internetarchive/dweb-objects/README.md

 **Transport choice**: You can deselect transports by clicking the Green indicator on an example.
 To prevent it connecting in the firstplace, you can supply paused=HTTP or paused=IPFS or paused=WEBTORRENT or paused=YJS to the url.

-**Verbosity**: You can get debugging output by appending verbose=true to the URLs, this shows up in your console and also (for HTTP) in our server logs.
+**Verbosity**: You can get debugging output by setting localStorage.debug=("dweb-objects:* dweb-transports:*") in your javascript console, you should only have to set this once.

 ### Adding to a HTML application
 * Add to your `<HEAD>`